gearglow/ReptiliaWithATwist/The List.md

 "Oh really?"
 Ginny said.
 "What about Lockhart?
 I recall you being quite starry-eyed at Flourish & Blotts that year."

-"That tosser?"
+"That ponce?"
 Hermione scoffed.
 "He wrote the books.
 I always get a little bit star-struck when I get to meet an author.
 There was certainly no *attraction* there."
 She shuddered.

 "Alright, alright," Ginny said.
 "Then what about girls?"